HorizenOfficial/rosetta-bitcoin/README.md

 ## Overview
-`rosetta-zen` provides an implementation of the Rosetta API for Hotizen network in Golang.
+`rosetta-zen` provides an implementation of the Rosetta API for the Horizen network in Golang.
 If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).

 ## Usage